From the founding to the present

 Kenneth Quinn, best known for his work on Catullus and Virgil, succeeded Manton as Professor of Classics in 1965 before departing in 1969.
 Richard Mulgan held the Chair at Otago from 1970-77, a period that saw a healthy expansion of student numbers in Classical Studies.

 John Barsby, internationally renowned for his research on Ovid and Roman comedy, was appointed to the Chair in 1978, a post that he held until 2002.
 (His books include Ovid: Amores 1; Bacchides: Plautus, edited with a commentary; Eunuchus: Terence.)
 William Dominik was appointed to the Chair in 2002 and served as Head of Department for eight years.
 (His books include The Mythic Voice of Statius and Speech and Rhetoric in Statius' Thebaid.)
 Dr Patricia Hannah took over the role as Head between 2010 and 2012.
 Associate Professor Jon Hall was appointed to the post of Head of Department in 2013 (and was appointed Professor in 2016).
 William Dominik left the university in 2015 and was appointed Emeritus Professor in the same year.

-In 2019 the Department of Classics became part of the School of Arts and Dr Sean McConnell was appointed as Head of Programme.
+In 2019 the Department of Classics became part of the School of Arts.
+Dr Sean McConnell served as Head of Programme from 2019-2021.

 The current Head of Programme is Dr Gwynaeth McIntyre (2021-present).